GuiBo79/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 [image1]: ./datasethist.png "DataSet Distribution"
 [image2]: ./index.png "Original DataSet"
 [image3]: ./preprocessed.jpg "Grayscaled and Normalized DataSet"
-[image4]: ./examples/placeholder.png "Traffic Sign 1"
+[image4]: ./img1.png "Traffic Sign 1"
-[image5]: ./examples/placeholder.png "Traffic Sign 2"
+[image5]: ./img2.png "Traffic Sign 2"
-[image6]: ./examples/placeholder.png "Traffic Sign 3"
+[image6]: ./img3.png "Traffic Sign 3"
-[image7]: ./examples/placeholder.png "Traffic Sign 4"
+[image7]: ./img4.png "Traffic Sign 4"
-[image8]: ./examples/placeholder.png "Traffic Sign 5"
+[image8]: ./img5.png "Traffic Sign 5"

 # Rubric Points

 ## 1.Required files:

-  For this project will be submmited The Traffic_Sign_Classifier.ipynb notebook file with all questions answered and all code          cells executed and displaying output, a HTML file with th jupyter notebook code, 5 images downloaded from internet in 32X32 format used as external samples, this Report  in MD format , as well a link to GitHub where will be included all files related to the project.
+  For this project will be submmited The Traffic_Sign_Classifier.ipynb notebook file with all questions answered and all code          cells executed and displaying output, a HTML file with th jupyter notebook code, 5 images downloaded from internet in 32X32 format used as external samples, thiimg2s Report  in MD format , as well a link to GitHub where will be included all files related to the project.

 ## 2.DataSet summarizing: